nao1215/sqly/website/content/dialects.md

 Warning: PostgreSQL syntax is translated to SQLite; execution uses SQLite semantics, not PostgreSQL semantics.
 ```

-It is printed once per session, not once per statement: on the first run of user
+It is printed once per session, not once per statement: at the first statement
-SQL for a `--dialect` given on the command line, or at the moment `.dialect`
+run under a `--dialect` given on the command line, or at the moment `.dialect`
 switches to a non-SQLite dialect in the shell.
+A run that translates nothing —
+a script of only dot-commands — says nothing, and in the shell the warning
-Switching back to SQLite and out
+arrives with the first query.
+Switching back to
-again does not repeat it, and `sqlite` never triggers it.
-It goes to stderr and
+SQLite and out again does not repeat it, and `sqlite` never triggers it.
+It goes
-never to stdout, so JSON, NDJSON, CSV, TSV, and the `--inspect` report are
+to stderr and never to stdout, so JSON, NDJSON, CSV, TSV, and the `--inspect`
-unaffected and stay parseable. `--help`, `--version`, a rejected command line,
+report are unaffected and stay parseable. `--help`, `--version`, and a rejected
-and `--inspect` say nothing about a dialect they do not use.
+command line say nothing about a dialect they do not use, and `--inspect` runs no
+user SQL: it refuses an explicit `--dialect` rather than discarding it.

 The warning is the short form of what this section says: sqly rewrites the
 *syntax* and then runs the result on SQLite.
 It does not emulate the source